Trekking in Nepal

 For Trekking in Nepal and Nepal Mountain Biking Adventure clients our cost is calculated based on the use of public transport utilizing tourist bus services where available.
 All major cities and tourist destinations such as Pokhara or Chitwan are connected to Kathmandu by a network of Tourist Buses and we will use these services.
 Tourist buses are comfortable and safe way to travel.
 In Nepal roads are very winding and narrow and the traffic moves very slowly; tourist bus is almost as fast as private vehicle.
 For organised groups of 6 or more clients we will include a private transportation as our standard option.

 All our Trekking itineraries include all necessary cost for you to enjoy a care free adventure.
 All meals will include tea or coffee and the only extra expenses will be required for your personal expenses such as bottled drinks, snacks, souvenirs, alcohol if you really require, your daily fix of espresso, cappuccino, cakes and your outings in Kathmandu and Pokhara.
-Please check your itinerary for inclusions but in general we will offer the following:
+Please check your specific itinerary for inclusions but in general

 - Airport welcome and transfers